Water Source Heat Pump

-What are Water Source Heat Pumps and how much they can save you?
+What are Water Source Heat Pumps and how much can they save your business?

 What is a Water Source Heat Pump?

-Water Source Heat Pumps can reduce your annual heating and hot water bills against fossil fuel alternatives and often pay for themselves within the grant period set out within the Renewable Heat Incentive (7 years of payments for a domestic property).
+Water Source Heat Pumps can reduce your annual heating and hot water bills by up to 50% against fossil fuel alternatives and often pay for themselves within the grant period set out within the 20 year period of the Renewable Heat Incentive.

 However, each and every property is different so upfront cost, bill reduction and your ROI